frifster/yougene/README.md

-# You-Gene: Monster Fusion Frontier
+# YouGene: Monster Fusion Frontier

 A web-based monster collection, breeding, and battle game featuring interactive 3D graphics.
 Players explore various biomes to catch wild monsters, then use the revolutionary "You-Gene Technology" to breed and fuse them into powerful new creatures.